MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/security/handling-ransomware-in-sharepoint-online.md

 ### How do I confirm the items of a library are actually being held for ransom?

-Signs that a SharePoint Online library has been infected by ransomware include the following:
+Signs that a SharePoint library has been infected by ransomware include:

 - Majority of the files within the library have the same **Modified By** timestamp.
-- Files fail to open with a message stating that they are possibly corrupt.
+- Files fail to open with a message stating that they're possibly corrupt.
 - Each directory within the library contains several files named **HELP_DECRYPT**, **HELP_Recover, or similar random names.
 The files can be opened and contain instructions for paying the ransom.
-- Files have been renamed or have an extension appended to the end.
+- Files are renamed or have an extension appended to the end.

 ### How is Microsoft able to help?

-If you are affected by ransomware, try the following:
+If you're affected, try the following methods:

-- Immediately stop OneDrive for Business Sync or disconnect the mapped drive to SharePoint library.
+- Immediately stop OneDrive sync or disconnect the mapped drive to SharePoint library.
 - Ask your Company Administrator (or affected user) to attempt to restore files:

    - SharePoint: See [Restore a Document library](https://support.office.com/article/restore-a-document-library-317791c3-8bd0-4dfd-8254-3ca90883d39a)
    - OneDrive: See [Restore a OneDrive library](https://support.office.com/article/restore-your-onedrive-fa231298-759d-41cf-bcd0-25ac53eb8a15)